geoschem/GCClassic/docs/source/gcclassic-user-guide/dry-run-run.rst

 .. option:: HISTORY.rc

    #.
-Set the frequency and duration for the :ref:`HISTORY diagnostic
+Set the frequency and duration for each :ref:`diagnostic
-      <history-diagnostics>` collections to be consistent with the
-      settings in   :option:`geoschem_config.yml`.
+      collection <histguide-collections>` to be consistent with the settings in :option:`geoschem_config.yml`.

 .. option:: HEMCO_Config.rc